kota-yata/p2p-quic-migration/README.md

 ```

 1. Run `make intermediate` somewhere
-2. Run `make server` on a machine behind NAT
+2. Run `make server` on a machine behind NAT with your mp3 file at ./static/output.mp3
 3. Run `make client` on a machine behind NAT

 You must run the client and server on different networks unless your router supports [NAT loopback](https://nordvpn.com/cybersecurity/glossary/nat-loopback/) (a.k.a.
 NAT hairpinning).